Esri/terraformer/Readme.md

 # Terraformer
 Terraformer is a small javascript library for working with GeoJSON.
-It is designed to be fast lightweight and usable in large numbers of environments including, browsers, AMD (require.js or Dojo), Node and inside Web Workers.
+It is designed to be fast lightweight and usable in large numbers of environments including, browsers, AMD (require.js or Dojo), Node.js and inside Web Workers.

 * Convert to and from ArcGIS JSON Geometries, WKT and GeoJSON
 * Manipulate GeoJSON with methods like `addVertex`